Pumpkin Pie From Scratch

 Recipe notes

-- Pro tip: If using homemade pumpkin puree, be sure to strain it overnight in the refrigerator to remove excess moisture as my instructions state, or your filling will be watery.
-You can always use store bought if you’re more comfortable.
+• Pro tip: If using homemade pumpkin purée, be sure to strain it overnight in the refrigerator to remove excess moisture as my instructions state, or your filling will be watery.
+You can always use canned pumpkin if you’re more comfortable.

-- If your pie cracks that means it has over baked, but it will still be delicious!
-Cover it with whipped cream and your secret is safe.
+• If your pie cracks, that means it has over baked.
+It will still be delicious — simply cover it with whipped cream and your secret is safe.

-- The pie crust may be made in advance.
-Wrap tightly in plastic wrap and roll out, then chill in the pie pan when you’re ready to make your pie.
+• The pie crust may be made in advance.
+Wrap tightly in plastic wrap and store in the refrigerator for 2-3 days.

 More pumpkin desserts you’ll love: